 In their paper "Online Education: Worldwide Status, Challenges, Trends, and Implications" published in the Journal of Global Information Technology Management in November 2018, the authors also asserted that "globalization of e-education is bound to happen, just as we have witnessed globalization of e-mail, e-commerce, and e-government."
 As such, 100% online degrees that are recognized globally may just be the norm in the near future.

-Furthermore, online degrees are more favorable to students who require flexibility in terms of learning schedule and environment.
+Furthermore, online degrees like a business management degree online, are more favorable to students who require flexibility in terms of learning schedule and environment.
 Online distance learning is also largely more cost-efficient than traditional degrees, making them more practical and attractive.
 To support this, a survey found that 35% of higher education students enrolled in an online degree felt that online education offered the best value for money (McKenzie, 2020).
 As a result, many institutions launched online programs to cater to students interested in distance learning.

 Ultimately, the pandemic motivated more institutions to follow suit in offering programs that can be completed 100% online.
 However, as COVID-19 vaccination activities continue to expand, more colleges and universities are now preparing to open their doors and move towards full face-to-face capacity.
 Most of these institutions encourage students to get vaccinated, with several of them specifying COVID-19 vaccination as a requirement for enrollees.
 However, not all students can, or are willing to get vaccinated.
 This is just one of the reasons why students may be interested in continuing to take a degree online.